The Anglia route covers six main areas: Cambridgeshire, Essex, Greater London, Hertfordshire, Norfolk and Suffolk.

 We work closely with local communities to promote safety by the railway.
 Find out more on our community safety page.

 Projects in Anglia

-Earlier this year, the company launched a partnership with the British Transport Police (BTP) the English Football League Trust (EFL Trust) and StreetGames to help tackle the growing number of people risking their lives on…
+Earlier this year, Network Rail announced it was working with the British Transport Police (BTP) and the English Football League Trust (EFL Trust) to help address the growing number of people risking their lives on…

 What a re-leaf: Network Rail works with operators to keep trains running this autumn